-It is not known if the use of Prolia® over a long period of time may cause slow healing of broken bones.
-The most common side effects of Prolia® are back pain, pain in your arms and legs, high cholesterol, muscle pain, and bladder infection.
+It is not known if the use of Prolia[®] over a long period of time may cause slow healing of broken bones.
+The most common side effects of Prolia[®] in women being treated for osteoporosis after menopause are back pain, pain in your arms and legs, high cholesterol, muscle pain, and bladder infection.